ciasaboark/AccessImporter/INSTALL.md

 ### Create the Required Directories
 The script will need three separate directories to hold the data.

-- An import directory to watch.
+- An import directory to watch to watch for newly created Excel files.
 - An archive directory to hold successfully imported Excel files.
 This must not be the same directory as the import directory.
 - An archive error directory to hold Excel files that could not be imported.
 This must not be the same directory as the import directory.